- The town's mayor says he doesn't feel it was a hate crime

 Rhodes and a woman together performed CPR until it became apparent that Lane had died, Fairfax reported.

-Lane's friends and family are being invited to a memorial game in his honor Sunday, and a donation page has been set up to raise money for a memorial fund in his name.
+Lane's friends and family are being invited to a memorial game in his honor Sunday, and a donation page has been set up to raise money for a memorial fund

 A former student and classmate at East Central University, where Lane was studying, described him as "a charming guy, genuinely good person, with great character and had a love for life."